sairamk-sk2915/social-media/Social-Media.md

 <p>
-The predict() function will generate predicted values of the dependent variable (Total_revenue) based on the provided predictors.
+The predict() function will generate predicted values of the dependent variable (Trouble_falling_asleep) based on the provided predictors.
 </p>

 ``` r